 Objectives and Test Summary

-This document is primarily focusing on testing all aspects of the system, web site and the program underlying the website biosecurity.are.uwa.edu.au.
-Here it will describe the behaviour of the system and the underlying logic that decides when outbreaks occur.
-Testing will primarily focus on these aspects:
+This document presents a test of the biosecurity game system, this includes the web site and the program underlying the website biosecurity.are.uwa.edu.au.
+Testing will focus the following

 1) How outbreaks are determined and the amount of times outbreaks occur.
 2) The general usability and functionality of all the pages and how they work together 3) The websites compatibility across systems, web browsers especially due to its use of HTML5 specific code used within the webpages, and its use of Django, a Python framework.
-4) The performance of the server, its backup strategies and recovery plans (if any can be done).
-Focusing on how many users the server can handle and creating a session and running a session with many participants, 100 being the acceptable amount.
+4) The performance of the server, its backup strategies and recovery plans.
+Focusing on how many users the server can handle and creating a session and running a session with many participants.
 5) The export of the data from each game for experimental purposes and its readability.
-6) The full use of all these aspects all working together in one cohesive, usable system even by users who aren’t fully familiar with python programming
+6) The use of the above components operating as a system.

 Testing Strategy

-The Testing Strategy will be divided into two areas depending on what needs to be tested.
-One being Automated Testing which will be primarily used for Software Testing, however Automated Testing will be used when testing the server’s capabilities as browser bots can be used to mimic user behaviour on the website.

-The overall strategy is a bottom-up approach test the bare code itself, using the command line to test this (Refer to Automated Testing for more detail), from here I will move on to using browser bots to ensure that logic works within a web browser as well (While checking its compatibility with web browsers).
-Finally, I will conclude with running the game manually myself in each browser.
+The overall strategy is a bottom-up approach test the raw code itself, using the command line (Refer to Automated Testing for more detail) The next stage uses browser bots to ensure that code works within a web browser (While checking its compatibility with different web browsers).
+Finally, the game is run manually across different browsers.

 Automated Testing

-Automated Testing will be used in just about all areas of testing using the tests.py from every application inside the oTree Project, the project was divided into three applications, Lottery Game, Biosecurity, and Results.
-These tests can be run inside the command line using oTree test <session_config_name> using numbers as arguments to conduct tests with a different number of participants.
+Automated Testing is used in most areas of testing using the tests.py from every application inside the oTree Project, the project was divided into three applications, Lottery Game, Biosecurity, and Results.
+These tests can be run from the command line using oTree test <session_config_name> to conduct tests with a different number of participants.
 An example of such a test would be otree test basic_biosecurity_test 4 which means that the command line will use the test.py from the application Biosecurity and run the session configuration ‘basic_biosecurity_test’ using 4 participants.

-The automated tests do verification checks to see if the game produces the correct results given costs, player approvals, etc. If the game completes a test, then it indicates that the game ran without an AssertionError which in oTree occurs whenever an assert statement failed or a game failed to finish due to oTree having no progress in the game (it doesn’t progress to the next page with a form).
+The automated tests do verification checks to see if the game produces the correct results given costs, player approvals, etc. If the game completes a test, then it indicates that the game ran without an AssertionError which in oTree occurs whenever an assert statement failed or a game failed to finish due to oTree not progressing through the game (it doesn’t progress to the next page with a form).
 In the case of a test being completed successfully then this will appear on the command line at the end of the test: